mateuskahler/kriptoTulha/README.md

 ![ui_usage_gif](https://user-images.githubusercontent.com/18375194/190828892-97052cba-1afd-4187-9a55-55b8f267c64b.gif)

 ## User Interface Usage
-Once I was satisfied with the script, I decided to export it as a standalone executable.
 You can clone the repository and run the Python script or download the executable.

 The executables are available on the [releases page](https://github.com/mateuskahler/kriptoTulha/releases), and instructions on how to build it yourself are presented below.